sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gcc</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Various compilers (C, C++, Objective-C, ...)
+Short desc    : Various compilers (C, C++, Objective-C, ...)
 URL          : http://gcc.gnu.org
-Лицензия     : GPLv3+ and GPLv3+ with exceptions and GPLv2+ with exceptions and LGPLv2+ and BSD
+License      : GPLv3+ and GPLv3+ with exceptions and GPLv2+ with exceptions and LGPLv2+ and BSD
-Описание     : The gcc package contains the GNU Compiler Collection version 11.
+Descript     : The gcc package contains the GNU Compiler Collection version 11.
              : You'll need this package in order to compile C code.
 ```